smartuse/platform/views/projects/sample/project.md

  - featured
 ---

-This is a sample model shared in the SmartUse application.
 Projects are managed in the database, and any files they provide stored in this folder.
 This may include:

 - Markdown content such as this text
 - Point data (CSV, GeoJSON)